DavidMertz/RegEx_Puzzles/book.md

 have some relatively prime composite numbers.
 But that satisfies the current puzzle.

 However, for this "striking through" to work, we need also to enforce the rule that sequences are ascending.
 Otherwise, we might encounter, e.g.  `@@@@@@@@ @@@@ @@` (i.e. '8 4 2').
 Those are definitely not mutually coprime.
-However, "string out" multiples of 8 does not help reject 4 later in the string.
+However, "struck out" multiples of 8 does not help reject 4 later in the string.
 Python only allows fixed length lookbehind assertions, but some other regex implementation could technically relax this ascending sequence restriction (however, a library that did so would quickly face catastrophic exponential complexity in this case).